JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 ## WiFi

 It took a while to get WiFi as fast as Ethernet, but after some deregulation and hardware improvements, WiFi went commercial in 1999.
-If you consider the WiFi network in your home, you may realize that this is a return to the scenario of a central base station wirelessly communicating with users, exactly like we had in Hawai'i's ALOHANet.
+If you consider the WiFi network in your home, you may realize that this is a return to the scenario of a central base station wirelessly communicating with users, exactly like we had in Hawai'i's ALOHAnet.

 If we wanted to, we could just reuse the ALOHA protocol for WiFi.
 But because of hardware advances, regulatory constraints, and the intended use case for WiFi, it would benefit from a whole new protocol.
 The largest constraint is that WiFi only uses a single frequency for each router.